Boris Johnson looks to avoid damaging Trump meeting during NATO gathering

-But it was Johnson’s decision not to schedule one just over a week before an election that will decide whether he remains in power, according to people familiar with the matter.
+But it was Johnson’s decision not to schedule one a week before an election that will decide whether he remains in power, according to people familiar with the matter.

-Before Trump traveled to London on Monday for the NATO meeting, members of Johnson's team notified the White House that there would be no formal meeting given the Dec.
+Before Trump traveled to London on Monday, members of Johnson's team notified the White House that there would be no formal meeting given the Dec.
 12 U.K. election, these people said.
 They said the message from the British was that now is not the time for a meeting with Trump, who is deeply unpopular in the U.K.

 Johnson’s political calculation marks a hiccup in a relationship the White House had billed as so close it would pay policy dividends on multiple fronts and more tightly align the two countries.
 It also underscores the delicate balance world leaders try to strike when it comes to Trump.